There are many different opinions about MLM companies.

 Now, what are the odds that your entire team follows these requirements?

-- Relationships at Stake
+Relationships at Stake

 This is directly connected to the point above.

-If you join any MLM, your upline or sponsor wants you to reach out to your family members and “introduce” them this new opportunity.
+If you join any MLM, your upline or sponsor wants you to reach out to your family members and “introduce” them to this new opportunity.

 The bottom line is you don’t want to run out of friends and family members.

-What is Affiliate Marketing
+What Is Affiliate Marketing?

 It is a method of making money online by promoting someone else’s service or product using your website (including social media).
 You get paid a commission from 4% to 75% from the merchant, or affiliate program.

 The commission depends on the product.
-Usually, when dealing with physical products, the commission is lower but it is easier to sell these products.
-For example, Amazon pays from 4% to 10%.
+Usually, when dealing with physical products, the commission is lower but it is easier to sell them.

 The higher commission is offered by merchants who sell digital products, like courses or e-trainings.
 These products can be found for example on ClickBank, or JVZoo.

-A big advantage of these affiliate programs (Amazon, ClickBank, eBay, Warrior+, Wallmart and so on) is that you sign up with one or more of them, and you can promote any product within the affiliate program.
-Everything is taken care of.
+A big advantage of these affiliate marketing programs (Amazon, ClickBank, eBay, Warrior+, Walmart, and so on) is that you sign up with one or more of them, and you can promote any product within the affiliate program.

-Meaning, you get your affiliate link (in ClickBank they call it HopLink) for a product and paste it on your website.
+Meaning, that you get your affiliate link (in ClickBank they call it HopLink) for a product and paste it on your website.

 When someone buys it using your link, you get a commission.

-You can build your own website around any product or service you genuinely have an interest in or passion.
+You can build your own website around any product or service you genuinely have an interest in or passion for.
 Also, it is much more relaxed compared to MLM.

 You can find many gurus promising you to earn a few hundred within a week.
 It does not work that way, especially when you’re a beginner.

-Pros and Cons Of Affiliate Marketing
+Benefits Of Affiliate Marketing

 It does not require any large investments.
-You can even start for free or if you are willing to invest a bit in education, you probably would need a couple of hundreds at the beginning ($300 to $400 at max)
+You can even start for free or if you are willing to invest a bit in education, you probably would need a couple of hundred at the beginning ($300 to $500 per year)

 In some, you don’t need to have a website.
 Although it is highly recommended to create one down the road (but for example Amazon Affiliate Program does not require you to have a website)

-- No face to face selling, no phone calls to make the sale.
+No face-to-face selling, no phone calls to make the sale.

 It is an indirect form of selling where you show people what product to choose and where to buy.